telerik/kendo-ui-core/docs/web/autocomplete/overview.md

 ### Initialize the AutoComplete

-You can initialize the AutoComplete widget by using a jQuery selector:
+Initialize the AutoComplete widget by using a jQuery selector:

     <input id="autoComplete" />